Learn the common signs of mental illness in adults and adolescents.

-Panic Disorder occurs when a person experiences unexpected and repeated episodes of intense fear.
+Panic disorder occurs when a person experiences unexpected and repeated episodes of intense fear.
 These episodes have physical symptoms including chest pain, shortness of breath, heart palpitations, sweating, dizziness, and nausea.
-Fear of future episodes is also part of panic disorder.
+A fear of future episodes can also contribute to panic disorder.

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.

 When starting alprazolam, anxiety or insomnia may improve rapidly or over a period of days.

 Benzodiazepines, such as alprazolam, are often used for short periods of time only.
 They may produce emotional and/or physical dependence (addiction) even when used as recommended.
 With input from you, your health care provider will assess how long you will need to take the medication.

 Do not stop taking alprazolam or change your dose without talking to your health care provider first.
-Stopping alprazolam abruptly may result in one or more of the following withdrawal symptoms: trouble sleeping, anxiety, irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
+Stopping alprazolam abruptly may result in one or more of the following withdrawal symptoms: trouble sleeping, anxiety, irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and/or seizures.
 Withdrawal reactions may occur when dosage reduction occurs for any reason.

-The use of alprazolam with drugs like opioid medications has led to serious side effects including slowed and difficulty breathing and death.
+The use of alprazolam with opioid medications has led to serious side effects including slowed and difficulty breathing and death.
 Opioid drugs are medications used to treat pain and include medications such as: codeine, oxycodone, morphine, and illegal drugs like heroin.
 Some opioid medications are also found in cough syrup.

-If you are taking alprazolam with an opioid medication, get medical assistance immediately if you feel dizziness, sleepiness, have slow or troubled breathing, or if you pass out.
-Caregivers must get medical help right away if a patient does not respond and does not wake up.
+If you are taking alprazolam with an opioid medication, seek medical attention immediately if you experience unusual dizziness, extreme sleepiness, or slowed or troubled breathing.
+Caregivers must get medical help right away if a patient is unresponsive.

 Avoid alcohol while taking this medication.